Saymanning/Honey_Bee_Colony_Loss_US/README.md

 - The data we selected was downloaded in separate csv files by year from 2010 to 2017 and then combined into one csv file containing Honey Bee Colony Loss data from 2010 to 2017.

 ETL:
-- Next, data was then converted to a dataframe and cleaned using Pandas.
+- Next, data was converted to a dataframe and cleaned using Pandas.

     <img width="775" alt="Bee_Colony_Loss_2010_2017_df" src="https://user-images.githubusercontent.com/78699465/125815660-3ada01d8-7ce0-4a0d-a7c8-771e5e4723db.png">

- - Data for Honey Bee Colony Loss from January 2017 to June 2020 was download from the USDA Economics, Statistics and Market Information System in multiple csv files.
+ - Data for Honey Bee Colony Loss from January 2015 to June 2020 was download from the USDA Economics, Statistics and Market Information System in multiple csv files.
 The data was then converted to a dataframe and cleaned using Pandas.

    ![image](https://user-images.githubusercontent.com/78371845/126084545-521af1f6-355a-4b75-9b0f-dad564997fca.png)

- - Data for Honey Bee Stressors from January 2017 to June 2020 was download from the USDA Economics, Statistics and Market Information System in multiple csv files.
-The data was then converted to a dataframe and cleaned using Pandas.